**Originally cancelled in January due to inclement whether is now re-scheduled for August 6th!**

-Making Agile Work for Data Teams: Writing Effective PBIs for Data Products
+Making Agile Work for Data Teams: Writing Effective Stories/Requirements/PBIs for Data Products

 Want to help your data and analytics teams embrace Agile but don't know where to start?
 Wondering why your data team seems to struggle with creating manageable yet valuable stories?
 Curious why we think Agile for data teams is a distinct challenge?

 This session presents successes and lessons learned from applying alternative story decomposition and writing techniques on several data products across multiple teams.
 Returning to one of the fundamentals of what makes Agile valuable, namely to obtain feedback on feasibility and end user value as quickly and systematically as possible, our approaches strive to ensure teams have small, independent stories while still maintaining a value focus.

 We discuss ways to decouple the technical stack through stubbing and gradual tightening of the Definition of Done.
 This technique accommodates the necessary foundational work in the background while also obtaining early feedback about the value of the eventual product delivery options.
 A second approach incorporates Lean Startup concepts and centers on replacing traditional user stories with testable hypothesis statements that allow for explicit experimentation and risk trade-offs towards relevant milestones such as model quality, performance, predictive reliability, etc. in the context of extreme uncertainty.

 Join us as we discuss some of the friction Agilists can encounter on data teams, as well as some validated ideas for meaningful solutions.